-Any comments or queries on this Notice should be directed to the Bursar using the School's usual contact details.
+Any comments or queries on this policy should be directed to the Bursar using enquiries@gayhurstschool.co.uk

-If an individual believes that the School has not complied with this Notice or acted otherwise than in accordance with Data Protection Law, they should utilise the School Complaints Procedure and should also notify the Bursar.
-You can also make a referral to or lodge a complaint with the Information Commissioner's Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the School before involving the regulator.
+If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the school complaints procedure and should also notify the Bursar.
+You can also make a referral to or lodge a complaint with the Information Commissioner's Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the school before involving the regulator.